craftercms/docs/source/site-administrators/studio/user-interface-configuration.rst

        </setups>
      </configuration>
    </widget>

 |

 Our RTE is based on TinyMCE (https://www.tiny.cloud/) and can leverage all configurations and plugins designed for the TinyMCE editor.

+To learn more about configuring the RTE, see :ref:`here <rte-configuration>`

 .. _project-tools-configuration: